flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/main-panel/isis.md

 !!! warning ""
     Only one ISIS is available in the A380X at this time.
-    Also the ISIS is not fully functional at this time.
+    Also, the ISIS is not fully functional at this time.

 ## Usage